 Checking your credit score and tour credit report can also help you to know where you may have slipped up and what areas of your credit can be improved.
 Checking your credit score and credit report frequently can really help you figure out how you can start improving your credit score.

 Just checked your credit score and the number is not what you were hoping for?
 Are you about to apply for a credit card or a loan and aren’t sure if you are going to get your application for your money approved?
 Are you looking to do some quick changes that can boost your credit score in 30 days or even overnight?
 Unfortunately, it is not that easy.
 If it was, everyone would have a credit score!

 Your credit score is something that is made up of years and years of credit cards, loans, and other payments.
 As such, there really isn’t anything you can do overnight to improve your credit score.
 To make any sizable changes on your credit score, you will likely need 6-12 months before you ever see a really big change in your credit.

-Making your payments consistently over the course of months and years without missing any payments is one of the best ways to improve your credit score.
+Making your payments consistently to your financial institution over the course of months and years without missing any payments is one of the best ways to improve your credit score.
 However, this is not the only one.
-Let’s look at some of the other ways to improve your credit score.
+Let's look at some of the other ways to improve your credit score.

 Wanting to start your credit score off on the right foot?
 Do these things to give yourself a good base for your credit score to be built on.

 Going back to what makes up your credit score, recall that your payment history makes up 35% of your score.
 This is the most important factor and as such you should focus on improving it.
 It might seem obvious, but the best way to do this is to make every single payment on-time and in-full.

 Anytime you make a payment to your lender or credit card company, it is almost always sent to a credit bureau.
 Similarly, every time you miss a payment by more than 29 days or completely fail to make a payment it is also reported to the bureaus.
 However, one missed payment hurts your score way more than a successful payment helps it.